I warn you, if you bore me, I shall take my revenge.

 Your humble servant does not want to seem repetitious, but just so there is no confusion, I feel compelled to review a point or two before we end this discussion.

-When backing out or removing the blade, make it a habit to strike the chamfered edge of the dai behind the blade alternating between the right and left sides instead of dead-center.
+When backing out or removing the blade, make it a habit to strike the chamfered edge of the dai (body) behind the blade alternating between the right and left sides instead of dead-center.

 Also, angle your strikes so they are more or less parallel to the long axis of the blade.
 With a little practice this will become second nature.
 The reason for this action is simply that it is both more effective and at the same time helps to keep the dai in one piece.

 If you examine your plane you will notice that there is actually very little wood holding the plane’s body together in the mouth area.
 Indeed the only continuous wood is at the sides, and it is only as thick as the distance between the bottom of the blade grooves and the exterior sides of the body.
-Not a lot of meat.
+Not a lotta meat.

-Damage to the body or blades of C&S Tool’s planes caused by the incorrect use of metal hammers will void the tool’s warranty.
+BTW, damage to the body or blades of C&S Tool’s planes caused by the incorrect use of metal hammers will void the tool’s warranty.

 Plane Storage